isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>F) Secure Self-Isolation Accommodation</b></i>

 Travellers can self-isolate at any of the following locations:
-- Place of residence, e.g. own HDB flat, condominium; or
-- Non-residential accommodation, e.g. hotel or serviced apartment.
+- Residential accommodation, e.g. own/shared residence, rented residence (please note minimum rental period regulations for <a href="https://www.ura.gov.sg/Corporate/Property/Residential/Short-Term-Accommodation" target="_blank">Private Property</a> and <a href="https://www.hdb.gov.sg/residential/renting-a-flat/renting-from-the-open-market/regulations-for-renting-out-your-flat" target="_blank">HDB flat / Bedroom</a>); or
+- Non-residential accommodation, such as hotel or serviced apartment in this <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list</a>.
+Before booking, travellers should confirm that the accommodation allows guests who are self-isolating whilst awaiting their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result.

 Travellers may complete their self-isolation with vaccinated household members sharing the same travel history, arrival date and self-isolation requirements.
 Otherwise, they should self-isolate in an enclosed room with an en-suite toilet.
-Travellers who intend to self-isolate at a non-residential accommodation, e.g. hotel, may refer to this <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list</a>.
-Before a booking is made, travellers should confirm with the hotel that they are able to accommodate guests who are self-isolating whilst awaiting their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result.

-The minimum rental period is 3 months for private residences, and 6 months for HDB flats.
-Short-term rentals of these properties are not allowed.
-Travellers may refer to the following websites for more information:
-- <a href="https://www.ura.gov.sg/Corporate/Property/Residential/Short-Term-Accommodation" target="_blank">Regulations for renting a Private Property</a>
-- <a href="https://www.hdb.gov.sg/residential/renting-a-flat/renting-from-the-open-market/regulations-for-renting-out-your-flat" target="_blank">Regulations for renting a HDB flat / Bedroom </a>

 &#9744;  <i><b>G) Pre-Departure COVID-19 Test</b></i>

-All travellers, <b>except</b> those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year will be exempted), must take a pre-departure COVID-19 PCR test or Antigen Rapid Test (ART) for entry into Singapore **within 2 days before departure for Singapore**.
-The test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">accredited or authorised testing facility</a> in the country/region of departure.
+All travellers, except those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year will be exempted), must take a pre-departure COVID-19 PCR test, at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">accredited or authorised testing facility</a> in the country/region of departure, or a professionally-administered Antigen Rapid Test (ART) within 2 days* before departure for Singapore.
+Self-swabs are not allowed.
 Please also ensure that the test report:
 <ol style="list-style-type:lower-roman;">
 	<li style="line-height:1.5;">Is in English (or accompanied with an English translation);</li>
 	<li style="line-height:1.5;">Contains the traveller’s name, and either date of birth or passport number (per the passport used to travel to Singapore); and</li>